devloberto/sanitize-amazon/README.md

 ## Browser support

 - Chromium-based browser
-- _TODO: Firefox (not yet implemented)_
+- Firefox (MV3)

 ## Installation

 _Note: You need to activate the development mode to install this extension at the moment._

-1. Download the `sanitize-amazon` artifact from the last build workflow,
+1. Download the `sanitize-amazon` artifact from the last build workflow.

+Chromium:
-2. extract the `.crx` file from the downloaded zip file
+2. Extract the `.crx` file from the downloaded artifact
-3. and drag-and-drop the `sanitize-amazon.crx` to your browser's extension view.
+3. Drag-and-drop `sanitize-amazon.crx` into your browser's extensions page.

+Firefox:
+2. Extract the `sanitize-amazon_firefox.zip`
+3. In Firefox open `about:debugging` → This Firefox → Load Temporary Add-on…
+4. Select `manifest.json` from the project folder (or the extracted zip).

 ## Usage